 Concerned about how much time may be left to file a claim?
 Call Jay Trucks and Associates today to discuss your situation.
 No upfront fees or obligations.

-Advantages of Hiring an Attorney to Represent You
+Advantages of Hiring a Lansing Personal Injury Attorney to Represent You

 One of the things you can discuss with one of our licensed attorneys in a free consultation is the benefits of having experienced legal representation.